-written by Robert Smith
+written by Roger Smith

 Hi friends, I thought I'd offer some advice on avoiding mold in your apartment in the summer.

 If it's your first full summer here, and we've got at least another month of heat and humidity ahead of us.
 If you're not from a hot and very humid climate you might be surprised to get mold growth, especially on leather goods and clothes.